fastforwardlabs/mdffreport12/src/07-conclusion.md

 In our prototype, described in [Chapter 4.
 Prototype](#prototype), we show how deep learning models can achieve competitive performance on a multivariate tabular dataset (for the task of network intrusion detection).
-Our findings are in concurrence with results from existing research that show the superior performance of deep learning models for high-dimensional data such as images.^[//RH: add citations in format Author, "Title" (year), publication/URL.]
+Our findings are in concurrence with results from existing research that show the superior performance of deep learning models for high-dimensional data such as images.

 But while deep learning approaches are useful, there are a few challenges that may limit their deployment in production settings.
 Problems to consider include: